TZstatsADS/Spring2020-Project1-sqzhao/README.md

     - Compare happy songs between Jazz and R&B:
         * they are using a similar set of keywords to express joy: such as love, baby, heart, etc.
         * R&B has more happy love songs than Jazz, even though Jazz has more happy songs than R&B.
         * For happy songs, R&B lyrics are more repetitive than Jazz lyrics, which aids in memory and popularity of the songs.
-This may probably be one of the reasons that R&B is more popular than Jazz.
+This might probably be one of the reasons that R&B is more popular than Jazz.